JBGinger/ChallengeFourteen.Jeffs-Tech-Blog/README.md

 https://intense-coast-68796.herokuapp.com/

 ## Description
-The purpose of this project was to create a tech blogging website.
+The purpose of this project was to create a CMS style tech blogging website.
+Once users have created an account, they can add articles and blog posts to the website.
+They are also able to add comments to posts that other people make.

 ## Table Of Contents
 * [Description](#description)